librariesio/documentation/overview.md

 - Subscriptions

 ## SourceRank
-SourceRank is the name we (unimaginatively) give to the scoring algorithm that provides the index for search results on Libraries.io.
+SourceRank is the name for the algorithm that we use to index search results.

 ### What's the maximum SourceRank score?
 The maximum score for SourceRank is currently around 30 points.